DLayweh/enjoy-the-outdoors2/readme.md

 >Explore Page clicking the "Explore Activities" button on the home page takes you to a page featuring a carousel slider showcasing some suggested activities four our coustomers.

->About Page gives you detailed information about the company and their mission
+>About Page gives you detailed information about the company and their mission.

 >Contact Page provides our contact information and business hours.